 - Service charges that are part of the contract with the tenant as part of the tenant's rent

-Landlords would need to apply to Rent Service Scotland to increase rents, to ensure the increased rent fits within the above costs.
-Any increase will be limited to a maximum of 3% of the current rent, until 31 March 2023, rising to 6% until at least September 2023.
+Landlords would need to apply to Rent Service Scotland to increase rents to cover up to 50% of the increased costs, and any increase will be limited to a maximum of 6% until at least September 2023.

 What is the moratorium on evictions?

 The moratorium on evictions won't stop a landlord from taking steps to apply to the courts for an order to evict a tenant, but it prevents the enforcement of eviction actions until the restrictions end, unless an exemption applies.

 - Evictions for "antisocial behaviour, criminality, tenant abandonment and where a lender intends to sell the property

 - If a landlord intends to sell the let property to alleviate financial hardship

 - Where a landlord plans to live in the property due to financial hardship

 - Substantial rent arrears of six months’ rent

 If the proceedings for an eviction order started before 6 September 2022, the restrictions don't apply.